 Sometimes you just need the essentials for a quick trip out with baby: a few diapers, wipes and a changing pad will get you through most situations.
 Better still if those essentials can be packed in a clever case that looks great... like a trendy handbag instead of a bulky carrier with giant cartoon animals that screams, "Baby stuff in here!"
 Our Oh Baby! series, sponsored by our friends at Fabric.com includes lots of great baby wearables and bring-ables, but this is one of our favorites.
 The case is designed to resemble a fashionable clutch with a gently curved flap, darts in the bottom for fullness, and a handy wrist strap that can also be snapped over a stroller handle.
 Finishing at approximately 10½" x 8", the case is small enough to toss into a larger tote or full-size diaper bag.
 The easy fold-up changing pad uses iron-on vinyl, so the fabric used is a perfect match.

 We recommend medium to heavy weight fabrics to insure the case has the stability and durability you need for active, on-the-go use.
 And, as mentioned above, we used Heat 'n' Bond's iron-on vinyl to laminate a standard cotton fabric and create a perfectly coordinating pad and case.
-Check out yesterday's post about iron-on vinyl for more information about working with this great product.
+Check out our post about iron-on vinyl for more information about working with this product.

 Our thanks again to Fabric.com for sponsoring the Oh Baby! series.
 They have a wonderful selection of traditional baby and nursery favorites as well as hundreds of modern fabrics for the trendy babies in your life.
 We used a coordinated pair of fabrics from Premier Prints that are as cute for this project as they would be as a trio of pillows on your sofa.
 It's truly a wide open world these days when it comes to fabric mixing and matching, and Fabric.com is a wonderful resource for everything you need.
 Shipping is always free for US orders of $35 and up.